 In the 1990s, they wanted to impose labor requirements on subsidized housing programs.
 Both proposals failed, but the momentum has endured.
 One of the Trump administration’s top priorities is to expand labor requirements for some of the country’s most important safety net programs.
 In January, the federal government announced that it would allow states to require Medicaid beneficiaries to work.

 A dozen states have formally requested a federal exemption to include work requirements in their Medicaid programs.
 In June, Arkansas became the first to implement the newly approved work requirements.
 If all states introduced Medicaid work requirements similar to those in Arkansas, up to four million Americans could lose their health insurance.
 In April, President Trump issued an executive order requiring federal agencies to review social assistance programs, from the Supplemental Nutrition Assistance Program to housing assistance, and to propose new regulations.
+Many have lost access to essential benefits like Medicaid, food stamps, or stable employment due to these changes.

 While SNAP already has employment requirements, in June the House of Representatives passed a farm bill that would deny SNAP benefits to healthy adults for an entire year if they didn’t work or participate in work-related activities (such as job training) for at least 20 hours a week during a month only.
 If you fall short a second time, you could be excluded for three years.
 The Senate agricultural bill, a bipartisan effort, eliminated these harsh rules and sanctions, establishing a confrontation with the House of Representatives, whose version Trump has backed.
 The Congressional Budget Office estimates that labor requirements could deny 1.2 million people the benefit they used to eat.